-- Thermogenesis: Help cast your fat stores into the fiery pits of Hades.
+- Thermogenesis: Help cast your fat stores into the fiery pits of Hades when combined with exercise.*

 - Metabolism Support: Calories are simply a measurement of energy.
 When the body has excess energy, it stores them away as fat in case of emergency.
 An accelerated metabolism burns through calories before they stow-away in your gut.*

 - Healthy Hormone Levels: Hormones dictate fat loss.
 Optimize your hormones and you’re already miles ahead of your competition.

 - Focus, Mood, Motivation: HEAT delivers the focus to function even on a calorie deficit, elevates mood to keep you from emotional eating, and provides the motivation to keep you at your best — both in the gym and the kitchen.*